tarwn/BasicAzureStorageSDK/README.md

 Using the library
 ====================

-There is not a published NuGet package for this librray currently (coming soon).
+There is not a published NuGet package for this library (coming soon).

 To add this to a project: